-This website is a history of Scattery Island or Inis Cathaigh as it is also known.
+This digital archive is a history of Scattery Island or Inis Cathaigh as it is also known.
 The island sits snugly on the Shannon Estuary approx 2km from the town of Kilrush and because of its setting has experienced and seen much of Ireland’s history up close.
 In the 6th century, Senan a local monk returned from Europe and set up a monastery on the island, it was later invaded by the Vikings who were pursued in the 10th Century by Brian Boru.
 The monastery was disbanded in the reformation era and later became a garrison for the British who feared the French and Spanish.
 The Spanish did visit the island when retreating from the English in 1588.
 The last settlement of people came to the island in the mid-nineteenth century and although the island is now uninhabited, their descendants still live in the surrounding mainland.
-The island is now managed by the OPW.
+The island is now managed by the Office of Public Works (OPW).

-This website is created and maintained by a group of volunteers, from The Scattery Island Heritage Group (SIHG), working in partnership with and supported by the Irish Community Archive Network (iCAN).This is a partnership initiative between the National Museum of Ireland,and Clare County Council Heritage Office, which provides professional supports to local groups collecting, preserving and sharing their local history and heritage online.
+This digital archive is created and maintained by a group of volunteers, from The Scattery Island Heritage Group (SIHG), working in partnership with and supported by the Irish Community Archive Network (iCAN).This is a partnership initiative between the National Museum of Ireland,and Clare County Council Heritage Office, which provides professional supports to local groups collecting, preserving and sharing their local history and heritage online.

 Scattery Island Heritage Group was founded in 2012 by Rita McCarthy and a group of local history & tourism students, based at Kilrush VEC.
 The group visited Scattery Island, and felt that its rich and varied history, its natural and built heritage needed preservation and wider recognition.
 The group liaised with the OPW to this end and acted as off season guides in 2012.Following this, the group opened membership to the wider West Clare community and set out their stall to put Scattery Island/Inis Cathaigh firmly on the map.